Researcher · New York, NY

 2025

-The effect of pre-release treatment with injectable naltrexone on criminal justice and substance use outcomes: Results from a randomized controlled trial
+The effect of pre-release treatment with injectable naltrexone on criminal justice and substance use outcomes

 With C.C.
 Strange, J.M.
 Hyatt, K. Powell, & D.D.
 Langleben · Journal of Experimental Criminology, 1–18